Skip to content Skip to search

 • To operate the scheme so that those in greatest need can access hostel accommodation quickly and easily.

-• To provide a co-ordinated hostels system in Norwich which makes best use of its resources.
+• To provide a co-ordinated hostel system in Norwich which makes best use of its resources.

-• To ensure all hostel clients who are deemed ready to move-on are able to do so quickly with the appropriate support to ensure sustainability.
+• To ensure all hostel clients can move on with the appropriate support to ensure sustainability.

-The parties agree and undertake to co-operate fully with each other for the achievement of these objectives.
+The parties agree to co-operate fully with each other for the achievement of these objectives.

-• Following assessment, homeless and rough sleeper clients will be referred into accommodation appropriate to their needs as determined by the commissioned outreach service and/or Norwich Accommodation Meeting and/or Norwich City Council with the agreement of the provider.
+• Following assessment, homeless and individuals sleeping rough will be referred into accommodation appropriate to their needs.

 • Clients can be moved between provision where it is agreed by the Norwich Accommodation Meeting and the providers.